python-students-summer2024/boolean-logic-exercise-yr2313/README.md

-# boolean-expressions
+# Boolean Expressions Practice

-A few boolean expression puzzles to solve
+A few boolean expression puzzles to solve.